FasterXML/jackson/README.md

 ### Paperwork

+* Contributor License Agreement, needed by core team to accept contributions.
+There are 2 options:
-* Jackson [Contributor License Agreement](../../blob/master/contributor-agreement.pdf) (CLA) is a one-page document we need from every contributor of code (we will request it for pull requests)
+    * Standard Jackson [Contributor License Agreement](../../blob/master/contributor-agreement.pdf) (CLA) is a one-page document we need from every contributor of code (we will request it for pull requests), used mostly by individual contributors
+    * [Corporate CLA](../../blob/contributor-agreement-corporate.txt) is used by Corporations to avoid individual employees from having to send separate CLAs; it is also favored by corporate IP lawyers.

+Note that the first option is available for corporations as well, but most companies have opted to use the second option instead.
+Core team has no preference over which one gets used; both work; we care more about actual contributions.

 ### Java JSON library comparisons